svanderburg/php-sblayout/README.md

 $application = new Application(
     /* Title */
     "Trivial web application",

     /* CSS stylesheets */
     array("default.css"),

     /* Sections */
     array(
         "header" => new StaticSection("header.php"),
         "contents" => new ContentsSection(true),
         "footer" => new StaticSection("footer.php")
     ),

     /* Pages */
     new StaticContentPage("Fruit", new Contents("fruit.php"))
 );
 ```

-In the above code fragement, we compose an application model in which every sub
+In the above code fragment, we compose an application model in which every sub
 page consists of three sections.
 The `header` and `footer` always display the
 same code fragment.
-The content section is filled with variable text that makes
+The `contents` section is filled with variable text that
-every page unique.
+makes every page unique.

 Every sub page has `Trivial web application` in the title and use the style
 settings from the `default.css` stylesheet.